amzn/ss-aga-kgc/README.md

 - kg: Folder that contains the KG triple list (head_entity_index, relation_index, tail_entity_index) for each kg.
 - seed_alignlinks: Folder that contains seed entity alignment pair list between two KGs.
 - relation.txt: File that contains relation that is shared across all KGs.
 - entity_embeddings.npy: The numpy file of mbert embedding for each entity from all KGs.
 Size of [Num_entity_all, 768].
 We use the **BERT-Base, Multilingual Cased**  from https://github.com/google-research/bert/blob/master/multilingual.md to generate it.
+You can download the entity_embeddings.npy for ther DBP-5L dataset from [here](https://drive.google.com/file/d/1-R_2lqS5AQtWqLZXC45SrfkK5XETREe5/view?usp=sharing).

 To run the code, create the folders "dataset/dbp5l",  "dataset/epkg" and download the two datasets respectively.